MINIMIZING REPRODUCTIVE BEHAVIORS IN PET BIRDS

 Minimizing the stimuli for reproductive behavior in our pet birds is a goal accomplished by managing our relationships with them to prevent pair-bonding with us, and also by managing the pet bird's environment.

-- Discontinue grooming the bird.
-Grooming down the back and under the wings is a sexually provocative for wild birds.
+- Discontinue grooming and cuddling the bird.
+Grooming down the back and under the wings is sexually provocative.
 Avoid stroking the pet bird down the back, touching near the vent, encircling the body, or playing with the beak.